Last updated on September 16th, 2022 at 10:08 am

-The most obvious reason that your muscles look smaller after a workout is that initially they achieve a temporary increase in size while you workout, often referred to as the “pump”.
+The most obvious reason that your muscles look smaller after your workout is that initially they achieve a temporary increase in size while you workout, often referred to as the “pump”.
 This simply means that blood flow increases and the blood vessels expand.
 However, this typically only lasts for a few hours.
 Additionally, muscle glycogen and water will deplete overnight, as these are still required for your brain and organs to function.
-Furthermore, improper nutrition following a workout can contribute to your muscles looking smaller after a workout.
+Furthermore, improper nutrition following a workout can contribute to this.

 I’m sure you’ve heard of muscle “pump” and indeed experienced it.